-Introverts Explained: 8 Things You Need To Know About Introversion
+Introverts Explained: 8 Things To Know About Introversion

-Whether you’re an introvert or an extrovert, this influences what raises and lowers your vibration, so understanding these different personality types can help you design a Law of Attraction plan that works for you.
+Whether you’re an introvert or an extrovert, this influences how to boost your vibration, so understanding these different personality types can help you design a Law of Attraction plan that works for you.
 So what is an introvert?

 There are a lot of unhelpful stereotypes about introverts.
 For example, they’re not all reclusive hermits.
 Nor are they necessarily antisocial and pessimistic people who don’t care about building relationships.